Australian Graduate Women Inc. (AGW) previously known as Australian Federation of Graduate Women Inc. (AFGW)

 - Adelle Wright: mathematical Sciences Institute, Australian National University for her project: Realising discontinuous magnetohydrodynamic equilibria.

 - Nicolette Armansin: Department of Biological Sciences, Macquarie University, for her project: Modelling mate choice as a mechanism to offset disease risk in a colonial marine mammal.

 For the full bios of the 2019 AGW Fellowship recipients click here

 For the full list and projects of winners and those short-listed for 2018 click here

 Members’ Only Section

-This space provides a forum where members can access corporate documents such as Advocacy and National Goals, Business Plans, Call for Nominations to AFGW Inc. Executive, Draft Constitutional Amendments and Draft Policy and Administrative Resolutions, Meeting Agendas and Minutes, The Way Forward for AFGW – discussion documents, AFGW 2012-13 Timetable.
+This Section contains AGW newsletters and magazines.
+It also provides a forum where members can access corporate documents such as Advocacy and National Goals, Business Plans, Call for Nominations to AFGW Inc. Executive, Draft Constitutional Amendments and Draft Policy and Administrative Resolutions.

-A copy of the CONSTITUTION that governs AFGW can be read here AFGW Constitution
+A copy of the Constitution that governs AGW can be read here 2019 AGW Constitution

-Visit other pages of our site to learn more about our programmes and how you can become part of an international network of women working for change.
+Visit other pages of our site to learn more about our programs and how you can become part of an international network of women working for change.